 For performance reporting and special reporting, if there is a program in this Supplement funded by the same Federal agency that requires the same performance or special reporting required by the program for which the auditor is seeking to identify compliance requirements, and this Supplement requires testing of those data, then the auditor should use such guidance in identifying compliance requirements to test.
-Otherwise, the auditor is only required to test financial reporting and, as applicable, Section 1512 American Recovery and Reinvestment Act (ARRA) reporting.
+Otherwise, the auditor is only required to test financial reporting.

 - M. Subrecipient Monitoring applies when Federal awards are passed through to a subrecipient.
-If the entity is not a pass-through entity, this requirement does not apply. - N. Special Tests and Provisions includes those compliance requirements that do not fit the description of the types of compliance requirements discussed above.
-These will generally be the most difficult type of compliance requirement to identify because, by definition, with the exception of cross-cutting ARRA provisions, they are unique to each program.
-In addition to reviewing the program's contract and grant agreements and referenced laws and regulations, the auditor should also make inquiries of the non-Federal entity to help identify and understand Special Tests and Provisions.
+If the entity is not a pass-through entity, this requirement does not apply. - N. Special Tests and Provisions include those compliance requirements that do not fit the description of the types of compliance requirements discussed above.
+These will generally be the most difficult type of compliance requirement to identify because, by definition, with the exception of Wage Rate Requirements (previously the Davis-Bacon Act), they are unique to each program.
+In addition to reviewing the program's Federal awards and referenced laws and regulations, the auditor should also make inquiries of the non-Federal entity to help identify and understand Special Tests and Provisions.

-For each of the types of compliance requirements listed above, except for programspecific Special Tests and Provisions, the auditor shall consider the compliance requirements and related audit objectives in Part 3.
+For each of the types of compliance requirements listed above, except for Special Tests and Provisions, the auditor shall consider the compliance requirements and related audit objectives in Part 3.
 In making a determination not to test a compliance requirement, the auditor must conclude that the requirement either does not apply to the particular non-Federal entity or that noncompliance with the requirement could not have a material effect on a major program (e.g., the auditor would not be expected to test Procurement if the non-Federal entity charges only small amounts of purchases to a major program).
 The suggested audit procedures in Part 3 are provided to assist auditors in planning and performing tests of non-Federal entity compliance with the requirements of Federal programs.
 Auditor judgment will be necessary to determine whether the suggested audit procedures are sufficient to achieve the stated audit objective and whether additional or alternative audit procedures are needed.

-Internal Control - Consistent with the requirements of OMB Circular A-133, Part 3 includes audit objectives and suggested audit procedures to test internal control.
-However, the auditor must determine the specific procedures to test internal control on a case by case basis considering factors such as the non-Federal entity's internal control, the compliance requirements, the audit objectives for compliance, the auditor's assessment of control risk, and the audit requirement to test internal control as prescribed in OMB Circular A-133.
+Internal Control - Consistent with the requirements of OMB Circular A-133/2 CFR part 200, subpart F, Part 3 includes audit objectives and suggested audit procedures to test internal control.
+However, the auditor must determine the specific procedures to test internal control on a case by case basis considering factors such as the non-Federal entity's internal control, the compliance requirements, the audit objectives for compliance, the auditor's assessment of control risk, and the audit requirement to test internal control as prescribed in OMB Circular A-133/2 CFR part 200, subpart F.